 Attend Council meetings

-Note: during the COVID-19 crisis, we have alternative means of the public offering input.
+Note: during the COVID-19 crisis, we have alternative means for the public to offer input.
 Please contact [email protected] or call 250-414-7100 for details.
 As usual, you may email feedback for council's consideration at any time.

 Council meetings are scheduled twice a month on the first and third Monday of each month.
 They begin at 7 p.m. unless otherwise posted.

 The Committee of the Whole (same Council members) meets once a month on the second Monday of each month to discuss in-depth matters including long-term planning and policy development issues.
 The meetings begin at 7 p.m.
 Recommendations from the Committee of the Whole are referred to a regular Council meeting before any decisions are made.